jdgamble555/code-build-tests/README.md

 ```
 PUBLIC_FIREBASE_CONFIG={YOUR FIREBASE CONFIG}
 ```
-Make sure the keys are in quotes.
+Make sure the keys are in quotes!

 2. Install Firebase Globally
 ```